SUNDAY the NINTH - 4:28 PM

 B-124, beneath Masty Hall, differed little from the gray, windowless chamber where Anne had so recently pulled her coup... it seemed, to Andy, a storage room for surplus school furniture.
 Now Morton Scow, Rinker, Rayna Finch, a policeman, two unsmiling security guards and three unidentified men... one spit-polish clean, the other two sweaty and rumpled... waited for Anne's arrival, rubbing their knuckles and tugging at their collars.

-Also present, jammed into a little junior high school plastic chair with an attached tray, was a sweaty, manifestly terrified Tom Beedle.
+Also present, jammed into a little junior high school plastic chair (with attached tray), was a sweaty, manifestly terrified Tom Beedle.

 "Annie!" he cried, as soon as she and Andy passed through the doorway.
 "Thank God... you're here!
 You wouldn't believe the things these people say about me!
 Lies!
 Lies!"

 "Sorry, Tom.
 They're not really lies, are they?
 I found out part of your scheme with the Mayor...
 Andy here and his folks found out more.
 The rest... why don't you tell us?"

 Tom shook his head, denying.
 "That sharp-dressed man is from the FBI, the other's from the FEC," he pointed.
 "The other one is a reporter... they hate Pinhead!
 They'll say anything!
 You know me...
 I've raised millions for worthy causes.
 I'm on the board of Southern California's Baby Claire Foundation.
 I haven't done anything..."

 "On the contrary, Mr. Beedle," said the tidy fellow, who'd already flashed his FBI agent badge to Anne and Andy, "I'd like to ask you about the movement of certain people and monies across state lines.
 But, first, I think the Congressman ought to explain."

-"Well, to begin with," Morton Scow said, with outrage that struck Andy as having been rehearsed, well-rehearsed and before a magic mirror, "you've been ripping us off.
-Stealing Rayna’s money, keeping revenue from those benefits that were supposed to go to the CNC for yourself.
+"Well, to begin with," Morton Scow said, with outrage that struck Andy as having been rehearsed, well-rehearsed and probably before a magic mirror, "you've been ripping us off.
+Stealing Rayna’s money, keeping revenue from those benefits that were supposed to go to the CNC for yourself?
 But that's only the tip of the iceberg, isn't it?
 Gotta hand it to you, Tom, yours is an exemplary nonpartisan approach to corruption."

 "I don't know what you're talking about..."
 Beedle fumed.